 Also known as the Pearl Chase Collection, focusing on Santa Barbara history in the 20th century.
 Included are papers relating to several hundred local organizations (especially pertaining to architecture, gardens, housing, land use, and planning), as well events such as Fiesta, Chase family papers, and numerous photographs of local scenes.

 Black and white photographs, most taken by Arthur London of scenes in and around Kumasi from 1909-1920.
 There also are photographs of the voyages to and from Africa, as well as Arthur, his wife Edith, son Arthur James Godfrey, daughter Joy, his mother, and what appear to be other family and friends in England.
 The last photographs, from the early 1920s, are from Australia and probably were taken by Edith or other family members.

-In partnership with the Graduate Division, the UCSB Library is making available theses and dissertations produced by UCSB students.
+In partnership with the Graduate Division, the UC Santa Barbara Library is making available theses and dissertations produced by UCSB students.
 Currently included in ADRL are theses and dissertations that were originally filed electronically, starting in 2011.
-In future phases of ADRL, all theses and dissertations created by UCSB students will be digitized and made available
+In future phases of ADRL, all theses and dissertations created by UCSB students may be digitized and made available.

 The University Archives photographs collection is comprised of photographs culled from other collections in the University Archives.
 The dates of the photographs range from the 1890s to the present, with the majority being black and white photos from the 1920s and 1950s.
 The subjects covered include all aspects of the UCSB campuses and academic and student life.